jmcn1/100-days-of-code/log.md

 **Thoughts** Worked on the "Google homepage" project.
 Not perfect, but pretty happy with it!.

 Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 6: May 20, 2019

+**Today's Progress**: Working through freeCodeCamp

+**Thoughts** Worked on accessability and responsive web design.
+Note to self: Do not try to dual boot on a Windows 10 laptop with octane memory.
+Almost killed the OS!

+Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)